페이지 이동경로

 These components are for the Extended feed message.
 You can add a list of the text items and summary information.

-• Title: Enter the text that summarizes the item list such as 'Total price.', which is displayed in gray and bigger than the item's Title.
+Summary title Enter the text that summarizes the item list such as [Total price], which is displayed in gray and bigger than the item's Title.

-• Alignment: Set the alignment of the descriptions of Item and Summary.
-You can choose one of 'left', 'right', 'center' and 'Custom'.
-If you selecting 'Disable', left-aligned.
+Text alignment Set the alignment of the descriptions of Item and Summary.
+You can choose one of [left], [right], [center] and [Custom].

 With the List component of the message, you can send a message with a list type that contains several items.
 You can add up to five items but must add at least one on the list.
-You can add an item by clicking [Add] and delete an item by clicking [Delete].
 You must register at least one item on the list.

 Product

-• Currency unit position: Select the position of currency unit or symbol.
+Currency unit position Select the position of the currency unit or symbol.

 Product description